-Before you start school, get help getting ready from Warrior Scholar Project
+Once you pick a program, get help getting ready in the college boot camp program at Warrior Scholar Project

 “College Scorecard” by the U.S. Education Department (allows comparison of colleges and searches by the program you want or region of the country; includes earnings after graduation and average debt load)